KaffaSakho/Vibe-Coding-Project-Draft/README.md

 ## How It Works

-1. User enters a client-style message
+1. User enters a client-style message either via text or voice prompt
-2. User clicks **Suggest Appointment Times**
+2. AI chats with user to help it find the best appointment time+therapist
+3. After AI outputs its first suggestions, user can click one of them, read a quick bio of the therapist or click on 'these times don't work forme'
-3. JavaScript builds a prompt and sends it to a Gemini API endpoint (placeholder)
+4. JavaScript builds a prompt and sends it to a Gemini API endpoint (placeholder)
-4. Gemini returns:
+5. Gemini returns:
    - A summary
    - Three appointment suggestions
-5. User selects a slot
+6. User selects a slot
-6. User enters an email and simulates receiving a calendar invite
+7. User enters an email and simulates receiving a calendar invite

 All availability used is fictional:
+For example:
 - Dr. Rivera — virtual — Tue/Wed 5–7pm
 - Dr. Lee — virtual or in-person — Thu 3–6pm
 - Dr. Chen — in-person — Mon/Fri 9am–12pm